omeka/omeka-s-enduser/docs/sites/site_navigation.md

 ![Close up of two navigation sections.
 The top is "Quotes" which has a dark gray square on the end of it containing a black triangle pointing down.
 The bottom navigation section is called "Share a quote" and does not have the gray square](../sites/sitesfiles/sitenav_detail.png)

-## Set homepage
+## Homepage
 By default, the topmost page in the navigation acts the main page for your site.
-Note that custom URLs will not work as a home page - the topmost item in your navigation must be a page.
+Note that custom URLs will not work as a homepage - Omeka will ignore these entries in your navigation and select the first page.

 You can set the homepage without changing the order of your pages using the **Select a homepage** section in the righthand drawer.
 This section has a dropdown which lists all the pages in your site.
-Simply select the page which you want to use as your homepage.
+Simply select the page you want to use as your homepage.

 ![Select a homepage dropdown open to show all the pages in this site](../sites/sitesfiles/sitenav_homeselect.png)